GLOBAL MARKETS-Stocks retreat on earnings concerns, euro in range

 Shares of JPMorgan, which had surged before the market’s open, and those of Wells Fargo, were lower in afternoon trading.
 Bank shares were down 2.7 percent on the KBW Bank Index.

-While JPMorgan’s results met analysts’ expectations, Wells Fargo came up weaker than expected on a key performance measure, sending its shares down 3 percent.
-JPMorgan was down 1.1 percent in a broadly lower market.
+While J.P.
+Morgan’s results met analysts’ expectations, Wells Fargo came up weaker than expected on a key performance measure, sending its shares down 3.4 percent.
+J.P.
+Morgan was down 1.1 percent in a broadly lower market.

 In Europe, the FTSEurofirst 300 ended down 0.5 percent.
-The MSCI world stock index gave up 0.2 percent.
+The MSCI world stock index lost 0.3 percent.

 “There seems to be more optimism the next hurdle will be knocked over and that hurdle is Spain,” said Andrew Wilkinson, chief economic strategist at Miller Tabak & Co LLC.